Saturday, November 28, 2015

 9) learning about context clues and how they help us choose the correct answer

 First off, I start the school year by establishing classroom routines.
 I explain to students that they are expected to come to class prepared (with a pencil, binder, Spanish workbook).
-Along those lines, I show them the participation rubric on which they will be graded each week.
-I point out important parts of the room like the "daily objectives" and "homework" bulletin board, the "missing student work" hanging folders, the cell phone jail, and more.
+I point out important parts of the room like the "daily objectives" and "homework" bulletin board, the "missing student work" hanging folders, the cell phone pockets, and more.

 Next, my school requires each students to have parents sign off on an internet access form prior to receiving computer log-ins and passwords.
 I take my students to the library where the librarian speaks to them about internet safety and students hand in the signed

 parent form.
 We take a trip to the computer lab (essential in my Spanish classroom!) where students view my class website and see where to view the daily class activities and the homework.
 I show them my favorite Spanish websites including WordReference.com, Duolingo.com, Conjuguemos.com, and Google Drive.
-We set up Google Drive so the rest of the year's activities are ready to go.
-Most importantly, I have students fill out a quick "demographics" form through Google Forms to see how many years of Spanish they have taken, whether or not they have internet access at home, which devices they can bring to the classroom, and more.
+Most importantly, I have students fill out a quick "Get to know you" form through Google Forms to see how many years of Spanish they have taken, whether or not they have internet access at home, which devices they can bring to the classroom, and more.
 I want to make sure I know my student population well.

 As mentioned earlier, since my freshmen are all entering the classroom with different Spanish abilities, I give an entrance exam one day that is ungraded but allows me to see what students already know.
 Within this entrance exam I include a basic English grammar section where students identify parts of speech.
 I find this helps me identify students who need help right off the bat - if a student struggles with finding the verb or subject of a sentence, I know that remedial help is needed.
 This can be as simple as an extra meeting with me to discuss parts of speech or a session with a student tutor.